mica-web/mica-web.github.io/collections/_learn/03_workflows/branching.md

 1. Switch to the master branch via `git checkout master`.
 1. Perform the merge via `git merge new-branch`.

-Now all the changes you made as part of **new-branch** are part of **master**. <span class="emoji">🎉</span>
+Now all the changes you made as part of <b>new-branch</b> are part of <b>master</b>. <span class="emoji">🎉</span>

 {: .callout }
-For any of your graded projects this semester, you should never merge back to master until **after** I have reviewed and graded your work.
+For any of your graded projects this semester, you should never merge back to master until _after_ I have reviewed and graded your work.
 I will always specifically call out when you should do a merge.

 It is also possible to merge your code via the GitHub UI, and we will walk through that process after you've completed Project 01.

 ## Summary of commands
 - `git status` provides an output of information, including your current branch name and details about any changes you've made
-- `git checkout -b new-branch` creates a new branch (with the name **new-branch** or whatever you write here) and switches to that branch immediately
+- `git checkout -b new-branch` creates a new branch (with the name <b>new-branch</b> or whatever you write here) and switches to that branch immediately
 - `git branch` displays a list of your branches and identifies your current branch with an asterisk
-- `git push gh new-branch` pushes the named branch with all its current changes to a remote repo (in this case, a remote named **gh** for GitHub)
+- `git push gh new-branch` pushes the named branch with all its current changes to a remote repo (in this case, a remote named <b>gh</b> for GitHub)
 - `git checkout master` switches between branches (in this case, from your current branch to the master branch)
-- `git merge new-branch` merges the changes from the named branch (in this case **new-branch**) to whichever branch you are currently on
+- `git merge new-branch` merges the changes from the named branch (in this case <b>new-branch</b>) to whichever branch you are currently on